WhereIsW4ldo/WhereIsW4ldo/README.md

 - Some projects of mine include (but are not limited to).
     - A* pathfinding in Rust including GUI.
     - A JEE project as a backend project
+    - A little Rust multithreaded project for a simple calculator